 One other useful command to test HTTP servers is curl, it's an HTTP client, however, unlike lynx, curl is intended mostly for testing and debugging by software developers.
-Install the curl command in your virtual server:
+It is already installed in your virtual server.
+Test the same access as before, now with curl: